KevinAdu/kevin-adu-site/src/pages/suffering-and-happiness/index.md

 category: Life
 tags:
 - Quotes
-- Happines
+- Happiness
 ---

-All psychological suffering (or happiness, taken in its usual sense) is a matter of comparison.
+> All psychological suffering (or happiness, taken in its usual sense) is a matter of comparison.

 Recently I finished reading [He: Understanding Masculine Psychology by Robert A. Johnson](https://www.goodreads.com/book/show/589278.He) and I came across a very powerful quote.
 This quote really resonated with me as I have felt somewhat lost for the past few months.
 I have definitely achieved a lot this year already but I felt that I have also made mistakes which have led me to not feel confident nor happy with myself.
 This is in turn has also caused a feeling of regret.